 We’re still constantly amazed at the number of Facility Manager (FM’s) we meet that, having done a full weeks work, then spend the weekend, or even worse are expected to spend the weekend attending to office churn projects.

-With the current trend for saturated office space with smaller workstations, and better space utilisation, following the introduction of flat screens and smarter ways of working, hot desking, hoteling etc decant or ‘swing space’ is a thing of the past which, in turn makes your typical churn project a more involved process – often requiring a safe set of hands to deliver it properly and ensure everything is in place to be operational first thing Monday when the staff return.
+With the current trend for saturated office space with smaller workstations, and better space utilisation, following the introduction of flat screens and smarter ways of working, hot desking, hoteling etc. decant or ‘swing space’ is a thing of the past.
+This makes your typical churn project a more involved process and often requiring a safe set of hands to deliver it properly to ensure everything is in place to be operational first thing Monday when the staff return.

-Factor in the requirement to relocate IT, add power and data and patch the cabinet and it’s easy to see why some FM’s want to stay close.
-Add any form of construction to the mix and now you’re starting to see risk to the business.
+Factor in the requirement to relocate IT, add power, data and patch the cabinet and it’s easy to see why some FM’s want to stay closed.
+Adding any form of construction to the mix?
+Well now you’re starting to see risk to the business.

-There is another way to achieve this, using dedicated specialist contractors used to working under pressure to deliver rapid churn in occupied offices – ‘out of hours’.
-This successful out of hours churn depends on a perfect combination of planning, manpower and resources.
+There is another way to achieve this; use dedicated specialist contractors who are used to working under pressure to deliver rapid churn in occupied offices – ‘out of hours’.
+However, a successful out of hours churn depends on a perfect combination of planning, manpower and resources.

-Specialist contractors, like Space-pod, can play an important part in being an outsourced part of the FM team working to deliver rapid change in your occupied space.
-Typically the process starts long before the period of carrying out the works, be it overnight, mid week or at the weekend.
-Behind the scenes during and lead-up to the refit or move your contractor will work with the FM or project team to plan every last detail of the work to be carried out.
+Typically, the process starts long before the period of carrying out the works, be it overnight, mid-week or at the weekend.
+Behind the scenes during and lead-up to the refit or move your contractor will work with the FM or project team to plan every detail of the work to be carried out.
 This would normally range from I.T. disconnect/re-connect to furniture disposal/installation or re-configuration of existing, supplying of move crates, drawings, labels and spreadsheets.
 If construction is required or a rolling re-fit, then internal products such as carpeting, partitioning and infrastructure services are added to the mix, all the time building a cross section of requirement that represents the physical delivery required.

 Once this has been identified and site and access parameters considered it is possible to start looking at what can physically be delivered during a closure period.
 As an example typically in city centre locations with reasonable access it is possible to relocate/refit between 50 and 160 desk positions dependant on the complexity of the requirement.
 An environment requiring demolition, new carpet, decoration, new furniture, modifications/additions to power and data would be nearer the 50-person delivery over a typical weekend.